 The Ethel is designed to celebrate and champion the idea of older women owning their age, focusing on the 55+ audience.
-Our free bi-monthly newsletter, website, and social community is named after AARP Founder Ethel Percy Andrus, who once said, “old age is not a defeat, but a victory, not a punishment, but a privilege.”
+Our free weekly newsletter, website, and social community is named after AARP Founder Ethel Percy Andrus, who once said, “old age is not a defeat, but a victory, not a punishment, but a privilege.”
 She believed there is strength in numbers and sought to change Americans’ perception of aging.
 Born in 1884, the bespectacled activist became an organizer on behalf of other retirees and older Americans, fighting to improve their financial security, their health care and other services that they need.

 Like Andrus, The Ethel’s objective is to empower women to expose their diverse voices and stories so that they don’t feel invisible.
 After all, women everywhere are reinventing what it means to age.
 So, let’s smash the stereotypes about growing older and own the conversation.
 Let’s come together as a community so that we can be loud, be heard, and be connected.
 Let’s celebrate life and all that’s in store for us while also being honest about the challenges of aging and its very real impact on our minds, bodies and relationships.